hide

 Popular TEFL destinations

-We wouldn’t actively discourage LGBTQ+ people from venturing out to these places.
+We wouldn’t discourage LGBTQ+ people from venturing out to these places.
 However, it’s inarguable that certain regions of the world lag behind in terms of recognition and equality for LGBTQ+ people.
 Taiwan , for example, ranks 44th in the world for LGBTQ+ rights and safety; violence against LGBTQ+ people isn’t treated as a specific hate crime, and adoption rights for same-sex couples are non-existent.

 Japan, meanwhile, ranks 80th for LGBTQ+ safety.
 Same-sex marriage is not legal, and there is next to no legal protection against discrimination.
-For a TEFL teacher, that means a school or university could legally dismiss you for being LGBTQ+ and face no questions about it.

 In China , “promotion” of LGBTQ+ issues can land people in prison.
 In Saudi Arabia , homosexuality is strictly illegal and can be punishable with death.